Guess when the first drunk driving law was enacted?

 In 1966, Congress passed the National Traffic and Motor Safety Act, introducing a new era of road safety—including guidelines for drunk driving enforcement.

 But through the 1970s and into the ‘80s, alcohol was a factor in more than 60% of U.S. road fatalities.
-Since then, the alcohol-related crash fatality rate has been cut in half: that is big progress.
+The alcohol-related crash fatality rate has been halved since then: that is big progress.

 Leaving out vehicle safety improvements—surely a factor in reducing fatalities and injuries—there are a few big influences.